 Extensions in VS Code are not reviewed before being published, so you should keep this in mind when installing extensions.
 A badly written extension can slow down your VS Code’s performance, causing a bad dev experience.

 Like every JetBrains IDE, WebStorm’s UI is customizable and simple to use.
 You could easily move any panels or bars around as you please.
-WebStorm also provides support for any other theme to be used including a customized theme.
+WebStorm also provides support for any other theme to be used, including customized themes.

 Another way to navigate within WebStorm is with the section listing out the bookmarks and breakpoints in your code.
-You can bookmark a line of code and easily navigate to it when needed.
+You can bookmark a line of code and navigate to it when needed:

-Also like in VS Code, there is an NPM scripts section in the sidebar that lets you run NPM script commands available in your
+Like in VS Code, there is an npm scripts section in the sidebar that lets you run npm script commands available in your

 package.json.
-Each section of this sidebar can be dragged and dropped to the top, bottom, left, or right of the editor and made visible or hidden.
+Each section of this sidebar can be dragged and dropped to the top, bottom, left, or right of the editor, and be made visible or hidden.

 If these features sound familiar, it’s because you can find them built-in or as extensions in VS Code.
 However, while you may need extensions to use VS Code as an IDE, most or all of the features you need are built into WebStorm.

-Right from the start, WebStorm makes it easy to generate a new React Native project with all required files and dependencies with just a few clicks instead of searching for the command to get a new project up and running.
+WebStorm makes it easy to generate a new React Native project with all the required files and dependencies with just a few clicks instead of searching for the command to get a new project up and running.

 You can view parameter info in a popup in WebStorm.
 This popup contains information about the available parameters, including their inferred data types.